hanabi/hanabi.github.io/README.md

 ### The Double Bluff

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
-* For example, in a 4 player game:
+* For example, in a 4-player game:
   * Yellow 2 is currently played in the stacks.
   * Alice clues a yellow 5 in Donald's hand with a yellow color *Play Clue*.
   * Since yellow 5 is playable right now, Bob thinks he has yellow 3 and yellow 4.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.